ino76/Segmantovy_displej/README.md

 Constructor of Display class has two int arguments.
 First one specify how many segments/numbers you want to make.
-Seccond attribute tell, how big display will be
+Seccond attribute tell, how big display will be.
+Last segment is a '.' (dot) so you can display number with a dot simply by increase the binary representation by one.